-- What do you like to do at or on the river? - What do you think it would be like to go on a boat? - How do rivers act as boundaries or borders? - How do people use rivers? - How do rivers build communities? - How do rivers inspire people? - What happens to a river when people use it? - How do hydroelectric power plants impact rivers? - How do dams impact wildlife in and around the rivers? - Can people use rivers and care for them at the same time?
+- What do you like to do at or on the river? - What do you think it would be like to go on a boat? - How do rivers act as boundaries or borders? - How do people use rivers? - How do rivers build communities? - How do rivers inspire people? - What happens to a river when people use it? - Can people use rivers and care for them at the same time?